 Sling your sea bag over the rail and join us for the next running of this highly valuable, unique offering.
 We’ll cover advanced rope-work, wire seizings, wire splicing, basic sailmaking, cotton and Dacron sail repair, serving as if you had a whole ship to rig, basic welding, ship and boat caulking and pitching, basic carpentry, first-class varnish work, tar and oil mixtures, proper bosun chair work and more!
 Dip your arms in Stockholm Tar, learn tons, have fun, flesh out your resume, become well acquainted with the seaport's excellent pubs, and meet marine artisans and crafts-folk with generations of ship work behind them.
-This fall we have a special opportunity to help launch and rig a newly-constructed 48' wooden schooner.
 When you join your next vessel, you’ll take with you an enriched set of skills and actual tools you made yourself.

 Enrollment is limited

-This program is designed for people ages 18-30 with previous experience in traditional vessels or who have sailed in ships and vessels of some kind as either a student or crew member.
+This program is designed for people preparing for a career at sea with previous experience in traditional vessels or who have sailed in ships and vessels of some kind as either a student or crew member.

 Upon completion of the course you will receive a certificate of completion from the program, an evaluation and a letter of recommendation from the Bosun School.

 The next session of the Bosun School will be offered from August 12 to September 23, 2015 in Lunenburg, Nova Scotia, Canada.
 The cost for this session is $3,000 USD, which includes room and board, instruction and all course materials (a reduced fee is available for those who have sailed aboard Picton Castle).

 Applications are accepted from mariners of all nationalities.
 For those requiring a visa to enter Canada, only a temporary resident visa is required.